-All entering students (freshmen, transfer, and others) attending courses on campus of receiving resident credit are required to submit a Certificate of Immunization prior to attending classes.
+All beginning students (freshmen transfer, and others) attending courses on campus or receiving resident credit are required to submit a Certificate of Immunization prior to attending classes.
 The Certificate of Immunization will be kept on file and will be valid throughout the concurrent enrollment of the student.
-Any lapse in enrollment of two concurrent semesters or more may require the student to provide updated documentation of the immunization requirements set forth by the Board of Regents.
+Any lapse in enrollment of two concurrent semesters or more may require updated immunization records by the student.

-Exceptions to the policy are students who have religious objections, taking online only courses, active-duty military personnel within the past two years, and students whose physicians have certified that they cannot be immunized because of medical reasons.
+Exceptions to the policy are students who have religious objections, taking online only courses, active duty military personnel within the past two years, and students whose physicians have certified that they cannot be immunized because of medical reasons.
 Students who have not presented evidence of immunization as set forth above will be denied registration for on campus courses at EGSC or other facilities of the University System until such time as they present the required immunization certificate.